Does Your Cat Keep Leaving Urine Stains on the Carpet?

 Before long, the microbes in the urine break down and release ammonia; this is the chemical most responsible for that cat pee smell.
 Even worse, at this stage mercaptan is also secreted.
 This chemical is the one that makes you want to run away whenever you see a skunk.

-If your cat keeps making urine stains on your floor, try buying an new litter box for your furry friend.
-I have read that you should get a new box every six months, because cats have more sensitive noses than humans, and as such can smell some of the left over odors in their cat boxes that we cannot.
+If your cat keeps making urine stains on your floor, try buying a new litter box for your furry friend.
+I have read that you should get a new box every six months, because cats have more sensitive noses than humans, and as such can smell some of the leftover odors in their cat boxes that we cannot.
+There can be many other reasons as to why your cat is urinating on your furniture.
+Identifying that reason can be the solution to getting your cat to use their litter box; reading this article from KittyWire can be incredibly useful in solving this issue.

 And remember, if your pet has left urine stains that you just can’t seem to get up, then call us, A-1 Cleaning Service, LLC, to enzyme and steam clean those stubborn stains away!